eremedia/Google-Analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 5.2.1 =
+* Corrects a potential html sanitation vulnerability with text retrieved from the Google Analytics API.

 = 5.2 =
 * Adds support for deauthorizing with Google Analytics.